OpenPathView/DirectoryManager/README.md

 * Storage facilities: Where the directories referenced by UID are store (by default in local)
 * Storage service: Give access to the directory to other host (by default, will use FTP, but we will need http)
+    * file : Return local path to directories
+    * ftp : Give ftp uri to acces to the directories by ftp
+    * http : Give http uri to acces to the files by http
 * UID generator: It's use to generate uniq id to reference directory in database
-* Web interface: A very simple one and not production ready (flask).
-This web interface is use a restful API to make directory and get URI for a UID
+* Web interface: This web interface is use a restful API to make directory and get URI for a UID

 ## I want to play with it